December 7, 2018 |

 When your volunteers have proven themselves to be capable and trustworthy, ask them to take on more responsibility.
 Volunteers who know that they are trusted will continue to show up when you need them.

 Ready to get started?
-Click here or on the image below for a comprehensive guide on growing and sustaining a thriving volunteer program.
+Click here for a comprehensive guide on growing and sustaining a thriving volunteer program.